Simulation-Software-Engineering/Lecture-Material/01_version_control/workflow_slides.md

 ## Why Workflows?

-- Git offers a lot of flexibility in managing changes
+- Git offers a lot of flexibility in managing changes.
-- When working in a team, some agreements need to be made however (especially on how to work with branches)
+- When working in a team, some agreements need to be made however (especially on how to work with branches).

 ---

 ## Which Workflow?

-- There are standard solutions
+- There are standard solutions.
-- It depends on the size of the team
+- It depends on the size of the team.
-- Workflow should enhance effectiveness of team, not be a burden that limits productivity
+- Workflow should enhance effectiveness of team, not be a burden that limits productivity.

 ---